 In order to support the alignment of interests between the bank's executives and long-term shareholders, senior executives are subject to share ownership requirements (SOR).
 Requirements are typically determined as a multiple of base salary, with the multiple increasing to reflect the level and responsibility of the executive.
-Executives at the executive vice president level and above continue to be subject to the SOR for a period of time following retirement to encourage proper succession and to leave the bank in a position to continue to grow long-term value for shareholders following their departure.
+Executives at the executive vice president level and above continue to be subject to the SOR for a period of time following retirement, including two years post-retirement for the CEO and one year for the other NEOs, to encourage proper succession and to leave the bank in a position to continue to grow long-term value for shareholders following their departure.

-Refer to pages 38 to 43 for details on the SOR and the value of share and share equivalents held by the CEO and the other NEOs.
+Refer to pages 38 to 42 for details on the SOR and the value of share and share equivalents held by the CEO and the other NEOs.